Understanding AuDHD: When ADHD and Autism Overlap

 “I think I might have both ADHD and autism.”

-When people say that, there’s usually a mix of curiosity, relief, and exhaustion in their voice.
-They’ve done a lot of thinking — sometimes a lifetime’s worth — about why they experience the world in the way they do.
+When people share that, there’s usually a mix of curiosity, relief, and exhaustion in their voice.
+They’ve been trying to make sense of their experience for a long time, sometimes their whole life.

-This is where the idea of AuDHD comes in.
-It’s a community-created term that describes people who relate to, or are diagnosed with, both ADHD and autism traits.
-It’s not an official diagnosis, but it gives language to something real and lived.
+That’s where the idea of AuDHD comes in.
+It’s a community-created word for people who relate to, or have diagnoses of, both ADHD and autism traits.
+It isn’t a formal diagnosis, but it gives language to something many people live every day.

 What AuDHD Really Means

-ADHD and autism are distinct neurotypes, but they often overlap.
-Research shows a large number of people meet criteria for both.
-And when they do, the mix of traits can be both fascinating and challenging.
+ADHD and autism are different neurotypes, yet they often overlap.
+Studies suggest a large number of people meet criteria for both.
+When that happens, the mix of traits can be fascinating and complicated.

-It’s not inconsistency — it’s how a brain with multiple operating systems navigates a very noisy world.
+It’s not inconsistency.
+It’s complexity.
+It’s how a brain with multiple operating systems moves through a noisy world.

 How It Can Feel

-Many adults with AuDHD describe feeling like they’re constantly adjusting dials inside their head:
+Many adults with AuDHD describe constantly adjusting the “volume knobs” inside their mind:

 Turning down overstimulation while trying to turn up motivation.